JurajJakubik/JurajJakubik/cv.md

 ### Education

 - M.A.
-Subject (grade), University name and location
+Institute of manufacturing systems, environmental technology and quality management (grade), Slovak University of Technology in Bratislava
 - B.A.
 Subject (grade), University name and location
 - A Level  Subject (grade), University name and location